jostosh/deeprl/README.md

 ![alt text](/doc/ww.png "What and where results")
 [WW results](./doc/ww.png)
+Where A3C WW is the what-and-where architecture, the A3C SS is the architecture that uses spatial softmax and finally, the A3C FF is the default architecture as proposed by [Mnih et al. (2016)](http://proceedings.mlr.press/v48/mniha16.pdf).
+The what-and-where architecture basically combines normal ReLU activations on output features with the spatial softmax mechanism.
+The idea is that the network can then decide for itself what it should use (similar to Inception layers).

 ## Usage
 `train.py` is the default script.
 Check out the `Config` class in `common/config.py` to see the command line arguments